Allen M. Burdett Jr.

 Allen Mitchell Burdett Jr. (25 August 1921 – 8 July 1980) was a United States Army lieutenant general.

 Early life

-Burdett was born in Washington, D.C. on August 25, 1921 to Allen Sr. and Margaret Burdett.
+Burdett was born in Washington, D.C., on August 25, 1921, to Allen Sr. and Margaret Burdett.
 He also had a brother named Lucien.
 His ancestors fought in every American conflict since the Revolutionary War.
 His father, a highly respected military judge, became the Army's senior JAG colonel.
 As a Boy Scout at Fort Leavenworth, Kansas, Burdett began his lifelong friendship with a future United States Military Academy (USMA) classmate, Arch Hamblen.
-Upon graduation from Western High School in Washington, DC, in 1939, he was appointed to the USMA by Senator Richard Russell Jr. of Georgia.
+Upon graduation from Western High School in Washington, D.C., in 1939, he was appointed to the USMA by Senator Richard Russell Jr. of Georgia.